Skip to main content

 Events and Classes

 Did you get in trouble for coloring outside the lines, or wearing bold colors when you were a child?
-When did that stop?

-Creativity is our human birthright, yet often an experience or someone's opinion shut down that joy of creation.
+Creativity is our human birthright, yet often an experience, or someone's opinion shut down that joy of creation.
 When did you put down the crayons

 We love that each woman's Muse inspires her in a different way - and that's expressed in our warm, welcoming circles